whoAbhishekSah/whoAbhishekSah.github.io/content/blog/otel-daemon/index.md

 ```

 This can be applied to cluster: `helm install otel-collector open-telemetry/opentelemetry-collector -f otel-override.yaml`

-Let's go through some critical aspects of this Helm override:
+Let's go through some important aspects of this Helm override:

-1. We set the deployment to daemon set and added an extra env var to capture the node name on each daemon pod of OTEL Collector.
+1. We set the deployment to daemon set using `mode` and added an extra env var to capture the node name on each daemon pod of OTEL Collector.

 2. The metrics pipeline is built using the `prometheus` receiver and `prometheusremotewrite` exporter defined in their respective sections.
 If you are unfamiliar with receivers and exporters, here is a [reference](https://opentelemetry.io/docs/collector/configuration/).